lethalNeutrino/eclipse-website/content/deliverables.md

 ```
 - When sampling from the noise function, instead of sampling directly based on time, we sampled based on the time minus the distance from the pixel to the star (scaled by a constant).
 This creates the appearance of the particles of the corona moving outward from the star (as they do in reality), as the last noise sample is only based on the angle (roughly) and time minus distance.
 ```
-	// i.srcPos.w just contains the current time, we stored it in the position in vert shader to send it to frag shader float t = (i.srcPos.w - length(i.srcPos.xyz)) * _Speed;
+	// i.srcPos.w just contains time, stored in position in vert shader to send to frag shader float t = (i.srcPos.w - length(i.srcPos.xyz)) * _Speed;
 ```